ovikariy/bewell/README.md

 Be Well app stores your data on your device in AsyncStorage using name/value pair format.

 1. The data in storage is partitioned by month and that is used as the storage name.
+With an average of 10 wellbeing entries per day, that would make 300 entries per month which seems to be a reasonable partition size.
     <br/>*For example, the data (value) for the month of July 2018 will be stored under '072018' name.*
-2. The names are hashed with your password using HmacSHA256 algorithm and the data(values) are encrypted using 256-bit AES encryption.
+2. The names are hashed with Data Encryption Key using HmacSHA256 algorithm and the data(values) are encrypted with Data Encryption Key using 256-bit AES encryption.
+We could have encrypted the names as well but since the names are well-known unlike the values, hashing was a superior choice for its fixed length feature.

 *Please be aware that some of your configured Settings are stored unencrypted such as Theme and Language.
 This is done because the app need these values before you had a chance to login and provide a password, e.g. to show text in your language on the Sign-in screen.*